Lovely to e-meet you, my name is

 Samantha Hordyk

 I'm a Computational Environmental Scientist, specializing in process-based modeling, geospatial analysis, and community-engaged climate solutions.
-In all of my work, my aim is to help build a safer and more sustainable world.
+In all of my work, whether through science, policy, or action, my aim is to help build a safer and more sustainable world.

 About Me